Want to visit a tropical paradise and wondering how to go from KL to Pangkor? We can help!

 Option 2: Marina Island Jetty Complex To Pangkor Town

-This ferry leaves from Marina Island which is connected to Peninsula Malaysia so you can drive straight here.
+This ferry leaves from Marina Island which is connected to Peninsular Malaysia so you can drive straight here.
 It’s closer to Pangkor Island so the ferry trip is closer to 10 minutes long.

 It costs around RM10 each way as well and, again, a return ticket is required.